cameronhill1/skillofads1/index.md

-# The "Skill" of Ads - How to enjoy scaling a Good business
+# The "Skill" of Ads - Enjoy scaling, simply

 #### We are a performance-based digital ads agency, focused on building long-term, win-win partnerships based on trust and real results, rather than contracts and questionable progress.

-##### We keep things simple, in all areas - from our small number of quality partners, to our barebones website - so we can focus on clean, original thinking and creativity to produce a strong ROI.
+#### We keep things simple, in all areas - from our small number of quality partners, to our barebones website - so we can focus on clean, original thinking and creativity to produce a strong ROI.

 ## The offer